varigence/docs/bimlflex/user-guide/debug-utilities.md

 ![BimlFlex Debug Utilities -center](images/bimlflex-ss-v5-debug-bimlflex-utility.png "BimlFlex Debug Utilities")

-Access the Debug BimlFlex Utility through the BimlFlex Ribbon tab in BimlStudio.
+Access the `Debug BimlFlex Utility` dialog through the `Debug Utilities` button in the BimlFlex Ribbon tab in BimlStudio.
 It will connect to the current projects BimlFlex metadata database.

 Choose the relevant Customer and Version.